 Ingredients

-This gluten free zucchini lasagna mixes seasoned ground beef, veggies, greens, and three kinds of cheese for a noodle-less, quick, one-pan weeknight lasagna.
+This zucchini lasagna mixes seasoned ground beef, veggies, greens and 3 kinds of cheese for a noodle-less, quick, one-pan weeknight dinner that my whole family loves.

 Grams of Protein per Serving: 32 grams